Blacr7/SpaTemplate/wp-content/plugins/toolbar-extras/README.md

 **New, 1.3.0:** *Extended the Theme support for:*

-* Kava Pro (Premium, by Zemez Jet/ CrocoBlock) - including the "Kava Extra" plugin
+* Kava Pro (Premium, by Zemez Jet/ Crocoblock) - including the "Kava Extra" plugin
 * Phlox (free, by averta) - including the free Add-Ons "Phlox Core Elements" and "Phlox Portfolio"
 * Buildwall (Premium, by Zemez Jet)
-* Resurrect (Premium, by churchthemes.com)
+* Resurrect (Premium, by ChurchThemes.com LLC)
-* Exodus (Premium, by churchthemes.com)
+* Exodus (Premium, by ChurchThemes.com LLC)
-* Saved (Premium, by churchthemes.com)
+* Saved (Premium, by ChurchThemes.com LLC)
-* Maranatha (Premium, by churchthemes.com)
+* Maranatha (Premium, by ChurchThemes.com LLC)
-* Risen (Premium, by Steven Gliebe/ churchthemes.com) - note: legacy theme!
+* Risen (Premium, by Steven Gliebe/ ChurchThemes.com LLC) - note: legacy theme!
 * AgentPress Pro (Child Theme for Genesis) (Premium, by StudioPress)
 * Altitude Pro (Child Theme for Genesis) (Premium, by StudioPress)
 * Author Pro (Child Theme for Genesis) (Premium, by StudioPress)